 Instead, when you dislike a specific flavor, then the easiest way would be to use the same phrase as when you dislike a specific food, to then use the もの “stuff” word to refer to the whole category, the same as with when liking a certain flavor.

-Anyway, if you are interested to learn Japanese as well as seeking reliable information regarding studying in Japan, our media is the right place for you.
-Please find more interesting articles here.
+Anyway, if you are interested in learning Japanese and looking for reliable information about studying in Japan, our media is the right place for you.
+You can find more interesting articles here.